AlexeyKupershtokh/node-v8-clone/README.md

 $ npm run-script test-3rdparty
 ```

-Test results are available <a href="https://github.com/AlexeyKupershtokh/node-v8-clone/wiki/Test-results">here</a>.
+Test results are available [here](https://github.com/AlexeyKupershtokh/node-v8-clone/wiki/Test-results).

-Also you may want to check the <a href="https://travis-ci.org/AlexeyKupershtokh/node-v8-clone">module's page at Travis CI</a>.
+Also you may want to check the [module's page at Travis CI](https://travis-ci.org/AlexeyKupershtokh/node-v8-clone).